microsoft/cordova-plugin-code-push/README.md

 - __optionalUpdateMessage__ *(String)* - If an optional update is available and this option is set, the message will be displayed to the user in a confirmation dialog.
 If the user confirms the update, it will be downloaded and installed.
 Otherwise, the update update is not downloaded.
 Defaults to `"An update is available.
 Would you like to install it?"`.

 - __updateTitle__ *(String)* - The title of the dialog box used for interacting with the user in case of a mandatory or optional update.
 This title will only be used if at least one of mandatoryUpdateMessage or optionalUpdateMessage options are set.
-Defaults to `"Update"`.
+Defaults to `"Update available"`.

 Example Usage: